ad84/DuckDNS-wg-easy-proxy/README.md

 # wg-easy-auto-proxy
-Scripts for [DuckDNS](http://www.duckdns.org/) domain to automate reverve proxy for [wg-easy](https://github.com/WeeJeWel/wg-easy), with nginx and [acme.sh](https://github.com/acmesh-official/acme.sh) for certifacte generation and automatic renewal.
+Scripts for [DuckDNS](http://www.duckdns.org/) domain to automate nginx reverve proxy for [wg-easy](https://github.com/WeeJeWel/wg-easy).
+Uses [acme.sh](https://github.com/acmesh-official/acme.sh) (for) certifacte generation and automatic renewal) and docker compose.
-Uses docker compose.

 ## How to use: